android/architecture-components-samples/PersistenceMigrationsSample/README.md

 # Implementation

 The UI layer uses the Model-View-Presenter design pattern and works with a `UserRepository` class.
 The `UserRepository`  has a reference to the local repository to get and save the data.
 It ensures that all of these operations are done off the UI thread.
 The UI layer classes are common for all flavors.

 # Usage
 To showcase different implementations of the data layer product, flavors are used:

 * `sqlite` - Uses SQLiteOpenHelper and traditional SQLite interfaces.
 Database version is 1
 * `room` - Replaces implementation with Room and provides migrations.
 Database version is 2.
-* `room` - Adds a new column to the table and provides migration Database version is 3.
+* `room2` - Adds a new column to the table and provides migration Database version is 3.
-* `room` - Changes the type of the table's primary key from `int` to `String` and priovides migration.
+* `room3` - Changes the type of the table's primary key from `int` to `String` and provides migration.
 Database version is 4.

 # Building